Aspirus Wausau Residency Curriculum

 • PGY2 & 3: One block each on Outpatient Pediatrics.
 Residents may choose to rotate at the pediatric clinic in Wausau or in more rural settings.

-• PGY 2 or 3: Most of our residents are able to participate in a one-month rotation at Marshfield Children’s Hospital.
+• PGY 2 or 3: Residents participate in a one-month inpatient rotation at Marshfield Children’s Hospital.

 Rural

-Second year residents are scheduled for a one-block rotation in Antigo.
-Here they experience medicine in a rural setting.
+Second year residents are scheduled for a one-block rotation in Antigo to experience medicine in a rural setting.
 The rotation includes a variety of experiences with family medicine clinic, OB, ER, hospitalists, Native American health, and convalescent care.
-Activities meant to immerse the residents into the community include visits with county health department and alternative health care providers.
+Activities meant to immerse the residents into the community may include visits with county health department and alternative health care providers.

-Residents have the opportunity, if they desire, for additional rural experiences through both required and elective rotations that have locations in rural settings.
+Residents have the opportunity, if they desire, for additional rural experiences through both required and elective rotations that have locations in rural settings as well as continuity clinics.

 Scholarly Activity